prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 ### Name Collisions

-In most cases, we do not anticipate bad query results due to name collisions in the case where names are munged by an old client using the underscore method.
+In most cases, we do not anticipate bad query results due to name collisions in the case where names are escaped by an old client using the underscore method.
 This is because collisions would occur at write time, when the colliding names are written to the database.
 Any problems with collisions will occur well before a migration to UTF-8 support takes place.
 Therefore, behavior due to name collisions due to underscore replacement is undefined.

 Hypothetically, there could be collisions in the following situation:

-1. A database has incoming names generated by an old client that munges names with underscores.
+1. A database has incoming names generated by an old client that escapes names with underscores.
 2. That database also has incoming names written in UTF-8 by a new client.
 3. There is a UTF-8 name that collides with a similar name sent by the old client.

-For example, an old client is sending "service.name", and that is getting munged to "service_name" by that client at write time.
+For example, an old client is sending "service.name", and that is getting escaped to "service_name" by that client at write time.
 And then, a newer client is sending "service/name" as native UTF-8.
 The error occurs when the user tries to query for "service/name": because an old client was writing to the same blocks as the new one, the query will be expanded to look for "service_name" and will accidentally grab the metrics meant for "service.name".

 The short answer to avoiding this scenario is **don't do that**.
 Specifically: If possible, if there are any old clients present, do not construct metrics or labels which could cause collisions; and if that is unavoidable, don't mix old and new clients together.

-As long as all the clients are new, users do not need to worry about collisions -- "service.name" and "service/name" will be stored separately and the queries will never have to be expanded to include the munged "service_name" possibility.
+As long as all the clients are new, users do not need to worry about collisions -- "service.name" and "service/name" will be stored separately and the queries will never have to be expanded to include the escaped "service_name" possibility.

 This situation seems contrived-enough that we are comfortable not supporting it.